Events Meet Phase-Shifting Digital Holography: Practical Acquisition, Theory, and Algorithms: Experiment

 To demonstrate the effectiveness of FE-PSDH, we visualize the reconstructed wavefronts and compare them with those obtained by F-PSDH.
 The experiments were conducted both on computer simulations and the optical system in Fig.~\ref{fig:impl}.

-\textbf{Configuration of F-PSDH.} For the simulation, we generated the noiseless $h_{0}$, $h_{\pi/2}$, and $h_{\pi}$ by varying $\phi$ in \eqref{eq:3_holo}, where the intensity and phase of $f$ were produced in the same manner as in Section~\ref{s5ss1}.
+\textbf{Configuration of F-PSDH.} For the simulation, we generated the noiseless $h_{0}$, $h_{\pi/2}$, and $h_{\pi}$ by varying $\phi$ in \eqref{eq:3_holo}, where the intensity and phase of $f$ were produced in the same manner as in Section~\ref{s6ss1}.
 We added Gaussian noise of variance $\sigma_\mathrm{frame}=0.01$ and applied 8-bit quantization to the generated holograms.
 For the optical experiment, we recorded the holograms by the image sensor in the hybrid EVS, DAVIS346, through the three exposures and two phase shifts.
-The object wavefronts were reconstructed by \eqref{eq:3_psdh} and the reverse Fresnel diffraction, where noisy holograms were used as $h_0$, $h_{\pi/2}$, and $h_{\pi}$.
+We employed the following two-types of F-PSDH~\cite{Yamaguchi:97,Awatsuji:06}: \begin{itemize} \item \textit{F-PSDH-ME~(multi exposure)}~\cite{Yamaguchi:97} records $h_0$, $h_{\pi/2}$, and $h_\pi$ with three individual exposures.
+The object wavefronts were reconstructed by \eqref{eq:3_psdh} and the reverse Fresnel diffraction, where noisy holograms were used as $h_0$, $h_{\pi/2}$, and $h_{\pi}$. \item \textit{F-PSDH-SE~(single exposure)}~\cite{Awatsuji:06} multiplexes $h_0$, $h_{\pi/2}$, and $h_{\pi}$ in a single frame, enabling the acquisition within a single exposure.
+To simulate this multiplexing process, we reduced the resolutions of $h_0$, $h_{\pi/2}$, and $h_\pi$ by half.
+The holograms were then refined by pseudo super-resolution and interpolation, see \cite{Awatsuji:06} for more details.
+The object wavefronts were reconstructed in the same manner as in F-PSDH-ME. \end{itemize}